Blank skateboard decks in Canada: What you need to know before buying

 Canada Skate Shop stocks quality blank skateboard decks

-Another great source for blank skate decks online is Canada Skate Shop.
+Another great source for blank skateboard decks in Canada online is Canada Skate Shop.
 Canada Skate Shop has a great reputation when it comes to sourcing top quality boards.

 They don’t carry anything they wouldn’t skate themselves.
 That is the true skater’s test.
 Check out the shop here and take a look at their most popular blank decks below.